banjo/utils/README.md

 **cache**

 > Creates a super simple cache based on a map.
 Can be used with strings and symbols as key.
 The cache is not persisted.
-It is not meant to be used as a replacement for a proper cache library.
 Is generic and can be used with any type.

 ```ts
 const { get, set, has, delete, clear } = cache();